fltk/fltk/fluid/README_fl.txt

 FLUID does not handle UTF-8 characters in any special manner (unescaped), but stores and reads them verbatim, making UTF-8 character sequences perfectly legal in .fl files.
-FLUID can translate UTF-8 into escape sequence when writing source code files.
+FLUID can translate UTF-8 into escape sequences when writing source code files.